What is a futurist?

 - Debunks the hype around new tech, apps and the speed of change

 He recognises that long-term predictions and forecasts need to take second place to the challenges of today and the near future.
 Once we get beyond the heady excitement about what’s coming down the line, and the new tech and apps we might be using, we must reflect on how this will impact what we do over the next 12-24 months.
-The near future.
+The immediate future.
 What do you need to do in the coming months to survive, thrive and succeed into the future.

 Mark’s sessions are always popular as he has built a formidable reputation.
 He may be controversial but he is always enthusiastic and positive.
-Unlike some other speakers he is not ‘in your face’ or aggressive and never tells accountants what they MUST do differently.
+Unlike some other speakers he is not ‘in your face’ or aggressive and never tells audiences what they MUST do differently.
 Instead he encourages them to choose solutions and ideas that will work for them personally.

 See what other event organisers and audience members have said about Mark >>>>